William Parra (journalist): Career

 Parra was kidnapped for 10 days in December 1997, by men claiming to be members of the Medellin cartel.
 Arrests were later made of members of Jaime Bateman Cayon's rebel group.
-In 2000 he fled to Spain following death threats, and in 2005 he was attacked and seriously injured near Bogota.
+In 2000 he fled to Spain following death threats, and in 2005 he was attacked and seriously injured near Bogotá.

 On 25 September, he interviewed Syrian President Bashar al-Assad.